trufae/aiblog/src/WinCdbNull-en.md

 ## Introduction

-It's widely known that debugging programs on Windows is a pain and even more if you come from Unix.
+It's widely known that debugging programs on Windows is a pain—and even more so if you come from Unix.
 The main reason is because there is no good command line tooling and the cmd.exe as well as the PowerShell are pretty far from the usability of a POSIX shell.

-It also feels weird with all those random NT APIs are usually look alien to an unix person and they are bloated with tons of ways to achieve the same thing and it's deisgned to be primarily designed to use it from graphical apps.
+It also feels weird with all those random NT APIs that usually look alien to a Unix person and they are bloated with tons of ways to achieve the same thing and it's designed to be primarily designed to use it from graphical apps.

-Luckily Microsoft has improved the support for commandline and unix integration since 2020, they added C99 support for the compiler (about the time!), shipping WSL by default, having powershell empowering malware authors to be more imaginative than with the poor cmd.exe batch scripting and also adding more commandline utilities to administrate Windows systems thru SSH.
+Luckily, Microsoft has improved support for command-line and Unix integration since 2020.
+They added C99 support for the compiler (about time!), shipped WSL by default, empowered PowerShell to make malware authors more imaginative than with the poor cmd.exe batch scripting, and also added more command-line utilities to administer Windows systems through SSH.

-Windows users are used to depend on bloated graphical apps that size dozens of GBs like Visual Studio just to get a backtrace, and if that was not painful enough you are forced to use the mouse.
+Windows users are used to depending on bloated graphical apps that take up dozens of GBs, like Visual Studio, just to get a backtrace—and if that wasn't painful enough, you are forced to use the mouse.

-In this blog post I will explain how I fixed the bug in Radare using only the Windows CMD shell.
+In this blog post, I will explain how I fixed the bug in Radare2 using only the Windows CMD shell.

 ## Building from git

 Building Radare2 from Git is the recommended way to install it, primarily for developing and testing.
-On Unix system that's a common workflow, and that's as easy as running ./sys/install.sh (which runs ./configure+make+make symstall) but there's also support for meson+ninja, which is what's used on Windows.
+On Unix systems, that's a common workflow, and it's as easy as running ./sys/install.sh (which runs ./configure + make + make symstall), but there's also support for meson+ninja, which is what's used on Windows.

 To simplify all these, Radare comes with a bunch of batch scripts that are in the root directory of the project.
 The first one is pre-configure.bat, then you have configure.bat and make.bat.
 So the first one, set up the environment, because obviously Windows won't make things easier and won't put the compiler and linker in your path even if you have Visual Studio installed.

-This script setups the whole build environment on Windows, it finds the right version of Python, creates a virtual environment to install meson and ninja, finds Visual Studio and the Windows Debugger SDK and puts everything in PATH for you to use.
+This script sets up the whole build environment on Windows.
+It finds the right version of Python, creates a virtual environment to install Meson and Ninja, finds Visual Studio and the Windows Debugger SDK, and puts everything in PATH for you to use.

 I also installed `vim`, but if you are fine with `edit.com` I won't judge you.

-When you run `make.bat`, it will execute Meson and Ninja to compile the project, placing the final binaries, pdb files (the pedobear^Wwindows version of dwarf), libraries and companion files into the `.\prefix` directory.
+When you run `make.bat`, it will execute Meson and Ninja to compile the project, placing the final binaries, pdb files (the Windows version of dwarf), libraries and companion files into the `.\prefix` directory.

-Just `CD .\prefix\bin` and you are all good to go and run `radare2.exe rax2.exe` to test it!
+Just `cd .\prefix\bin`, and you're all good to go—run `radare2.exe rax2.exe` to test it!

 ## Spotting the bug

-Right before every release I try my best to test radare as much as possible and in all imaginable platforms and architectures, and unfornately, Windows is also in that list.
+Right before every release, I try my best to test Radare2 as much as possible on all imaginable platforms and architectures—and unfortunately, Windows is also in that list.

-The CI test commands, unitary api behaviours, assemblers, disassemblers, parsing fuzzed binaries and filesystems, but none of this can cover what the end user would experience when running it, entering visual mode, use the debugger, etc.
+The CI tests commands, unit API behaviors, assemblers, disassemblers, parsing fuzzed binaries and filesystems, but none of this can cover what the end user would experience when running it, entering visual mode, using the debugger, etc.

-It takes some time to build by hand on every architecture, every operating system and test everything.
-The first thing I tried in this build was to perform a full analysis in the `rax2.exe` binary with the `aaaa` command.
-As this took long time I just pressed ctrl-c and unexpectedly I was kicked back to the system prompt.
+It takes some time to build by hand on every architecture and operating system and test everything.
+The first thing I tried in this build was to perform a full analysis on the `rax2.exe` binary with the `aaaa` command.
+As this took a long time, I just pressed Ctrl-C and unexpectedly was kicked back to the system prompt.

-This means that radare exit instead of cancelling the analysis.
+This means that Radare2 exited instead of canceling the analysis.

 ## Error Codes

 Wait, that doesn't make any sense.
 Control-C shouldn't be leaving the program!
-I would expect a popup with a crashlog message, or a "Segmentation Fault" in the console.
-But Windows programs crash so much often, that doing such things would worry their users and all that stuff is hidden!
+I would expect a popup with a crash log message, or a 'Segmentation Fault' in the console.
+But Windows programs crash so often that doing such things would worry their users, and all that stuff is hidden!

-To find out what happened with need to `echo %ERRORLEVEL%`, to find out the return code of the program.
+To find out what happened, we need to `echo %ERRORLEVEL%` to find out the return code of the program.
 Yes, the number that the main function returns to the system is also used to inform about crash exceptions.

-It should be just stopping the process because Adana is actually hooking for the Control-C event.
-So in order to understand what was going on, because Windows CMD won't tell you if the program has crashed or failed or it was just running exit. (sidenote: this was fixed in PowerShell, we are just having fun in cmd.exe, remember?)
+It should be just stopping the process because Radare2 is actually hooking into the Control-C event.
+So in order to understand what was going on—because Windows CMD won't tell you if the program has crashed, failed, or was just exiting—(sidenote: this was fixed in PowerShell; we're just having fun in cmd.exe, remember?)

 ```console
 C:\radare2\prefix\bin> radare2.exe rax2.exe